Chemotherapy according to Cancer types

 Chemotherapy can be used to treat Lung Cancer in several ways:

-Cure early or locally advanced inoperative Lung Cancer combined with Radiotherapy (chemoradiotherapy) Check for tumour shrinkage before Surgery or Radiotherapy (neoadjuvant chemotherapy) Extend life if treatment (palliative chemotherapy) is not possible; Kill any undetectable cancer cells that may still remain after successful Lung Cancer Surgery or to help prevent recurrence (adjuvant chemotherapy); Reduce symptoms such as breathlessness (palliative chemotherapy)
+Cure early or locally advanced inoperative Lung Cancer combined with Radiotherapy (chemoradiotherapy) Check for tumor shrinkage before Surgery or Radiotherapy (neoadjuvant chemotherapy) Extend life if treatment (palliative chemotherapy) is not possible; Kill any undetectable cancer cells that may still remain after successful Lung Cancer Surgery or to help prevent recurrence (adjuvant chemotherapy); Reduce symptoms such as breathlessness (palliative chemotherapy)

 Chemotherapy for small cell lung cancer

-If you are suffering from small cell Lung Cancer ( SCLC), Chemotherapy is typically the first form of treatment you receive.
+If you are suffering from small cell Lung Cancer (SCLC), Chemotherapy is typically the first form of treatment you receive.
 This is because SCLC can grow and spread rapidly, and when the Lung Cancer is detected, it has often spread outside the lung, and responds well to Chemotherapy.

 Systemically treating it with Chemotherapy typically leads to symptom relief and longer survival.
 After chemotherapy, Radiotherapy can be performed to try to stop the cancer from returning.